edgebroker/flowdirector-docker/README.md

 Flow Director saves its configuration file `fdserver/data/config/backend.json` on the first start.
 Stop it and change the configuration.
 Specify the hostname, port and credentials of your SwiftMQ Router.
-In case it runs on the same machine as Flow Director, use `dockerhost` as hostname.
+In case it runs on the same machine as Flow Director, use the IP address of the host as hostname.
+Do *not* use `localhost` or `127.0.0.1`!
 Then start Flow Director again.
 It should now be connected to your SwiftMQ Router.

 ## Configuration Changes